deBabbbe/CsUnitTestHelper/README.md

 ### static bool HasAttribute<T>(this T @class, Type attribute) where T : class

-Return true, if a class contains the attribute.
+Returns true, if a class contains the attribute.
 Otherwise false.